madprops/lq/README.md

 ### Salad Mode
 This is a preset that turns on certain options to make it look like this.

+It enables --fluid, meaning files, directories, are not in their own block.

+Also removes titles with --no-titles.

 ![](http://i.imgur.com/I9xXxrg.jpg)

 ### Blender Mode
 This is a preset that turns on certain options to make it look like this.

+It enables --fluid, --mix, and --no-titles.

+--mix means sort everything in a single list, disregarding type.

 ![](http://i.imgur.com/CTlYLxe.jpg)